crcn/tandem-old/packages/front-end/README.md

 * color picker
 * fix code compiler to be more optimal

-  * variants only apply to styles
+  * variants only apply to styles.

 * Styler
   * color input